cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

   events” is true or false.
 * Item I4 asks respondents whether they think the statement “COVID-19 pandemic is being exploited” is true or false.
+* Item I7 asks respondents to indicate what COVID-19 topics they would like more information about.
 * Item I5 asks respondents in the past 7 days, from which sources did they receive news and information about COVID-19.
 * Item I6 asks respondents to indicate how much they trust the sources to provide them with accurate news and information about COVID-19.

-* Item I7 asks respondents to indicate what COVID-19 topics they would like more information about.
+##### Module B

 Module B includes well-being, healthcare, and parenting items.

 Well-being:

 * Item C18a and C18b are major revisions of a previous item C8a.
 To improve user experience on mobile devices, the matrix format was taken out and the first